8 CISSP Exam Sample Questions to Master the Test

 Strategic Analysis of a Sample Question

-Let's break down a typical scenario-based IAM question that tests your understanding of access control models in a high-security context.
+Let’s analyze a scenario-based IAM question that evaluates your knowledge of access control models within a high-security environment.

-Scenario: A financial institution is implementing a new privileged access management (PAM) solution to secure its critical infrastructure, including database servers and network devices.
-The primary goal is to enforce the principle of least privilege for system administrators, ensuring they only have temporary, elevated access precisely when needed for specific tasks.
-Which of the following access control models is BEST suited for this purpose, given the need for centralized policy enforcement and auditing?
+Scenario: A financial institution is implementing a Privileged Access Management (PAM) solution to secure its backend infrastructure, specifically its database servers and core network devices.
+The institution needs to enforce the principle of least privilege for its system administrators.
+The goal is to ensure that these users only have temporary, elevated access when it is strictly required for a specific maintenance task.
+Which of the following access control models is BEST suited for this requirement, given the need for centralized policy enforcement and detailed auditing?

 A. Discretionary Access Control (DAC) B. Role-Based Access Control (RBAC) C. Mandatory Access Control (MAC) D. Attribute-Based Access Control (ABAC)

-This question requires you to identify the access control model that most effectively enforces centrally managed, strict security policies, which is the core requirement for privileged access and the principle of least privilege in an enterprise environment.
-The emphasis is on centralized management and task-based access.
+This question asks you to identify the access control model that most effectively supports centrally managed security policies for privileged users and the principle of least privilege.

 Actionable Takeaways & Study Tips